Ce portail offre des connaissances de base sur le thème de l'astronomie et présente les travaux et coopérations de recherche actuels en Suisse.

 Immagine: NASA, ESA, and The Hubble Heritage Team (STScI/AURA)

-Galaxies are huge systems of stars that are gravitationally bound.
+Galaxies are enormous systems of stars gravitationally bound together.
 One example is our home galaxy, the Milky Way.
-The Milky Way accommodates about 100 billion stars, among them our sun and every familiar constellation star in the firmament.
+The Milky Way is home to around 100 billion stars.
+These include the Sun and almost all stars visible to the naked eye.

 2. Sagittarius